nxp-real-time-edge-sw/yocto-real-time-edge/README.md

 Distro:
 - nxp-real-time-edge – The regular image including Real-time Networking, Real-time System, and Industrial packages.
 - nxp-real-time-edge-baremetal – The baremetal image (some boards do not support this distro).
-- nxp-real-time-edge-emmc – The emmc boot image (some boards do not support this distro).
-- nxp-real-time-edge-plc – The PLC image (some boards do not support this distro).

 Name:
 - identical string for the build project